Skip to main content

 bierfritze / Pixabay

 No matter what direction you go, you’ll find the right name eventually.
 Other species often suit these pets, so try out Rhino, Bear, or Lion, to see if any of those fit.
-Flowers or fruits work too.
+Flowers or fruits work, too.
 Apple, Lily, Rose, and Plum could perfectly sum up a small pet.
 Looking for something more unique?
 Settle on Criceto (hamster in Italian) or Mascota (pet in Spanish).
 Lastly, you can always come up with something all on your own, a name that would only fit your newest addition and no one else.

 Have fun naming your little friend

-Unlike dogs or even cats, hamsters take a long time to learn their names, and they might never truly get the hang of it, so there isn’t as much urgency to hold onto a name and you won’t really be using it for training.
+Unlike dogs or even cats, hamsters take a long time to learn their names, and they might never truly get the hang of it, so there isn’t as much urgency to hold onto a name, and you won’t really be using it for training.
 Don’t worry if you test out a handle and it doesn’t stick.
 A perfect name could come along when you least expect it — like the first time they do something extra cute.
 Cycle through a few of the best on your list and see how each feels.
-You may go through a dozen before the both of you decide it’s right!
-When all else fails, make it a game.
-Write out your top names in a circle on a piece of paper, each with a treat next to it.
-Put your sheet on the floor and then set your critter down in the middle.
-Whichever one they sidle over to first becomes their new title for life.
+You may try a dozen before the both of you decide it’s right.

 Rebekkah Adams